Cephalophore

 A cephalophore (from the Greek for 'head-carrier') is a saint who is generally depicted carrying their severed head.
 In Christian art, this was usually meant to signify that the subject in question had been martyred by beheading.
 Depicting the requisite halo in this circumstance offers a unique challenge for the artist: some put the halo where the head used to be, and others have the saint carrying the halo along with the head.
 Associated legends often tell of the saint standing and carrying their head after the beheading.
+In most Christian art, there is no halo on their head.

 The term "cephalophore" was first used in a French article by Marcel Hébert, "Les martyrs céphalophores Euchaire, Elophe et Libaire", in Revue de l'Université de Bruxelles, v.
 19 (1914).

 Possible origins

 The topos can be traced to two sources.
 In a sermon on Saints Juventinus and Maximinus, John Chrysostom asserted that the severed head of a martyr was more terrifying to the devil than when it was able to speak.
 "He then compared soldiers showing their wounds received in the battle to martyrs holding their severed head in their hands and presenting it to Christ."
 The other source was the Western vita of Denis of Paris, founder of the see of Paris, who was identified in the text with Dionysius the Areopagite.

 John the Baptist, the best-known beheaded saint, is not considered a cephalophore, since he did not hold his head in his hands.